TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Conceptual_Design.md

 <img src= "/Documents/Images/Conceptual Design - Flow Chart.png" width="3200" height="900">

 ## Atomic Subsystem Specifications
+The purpose of this section is to explain the operation of each of the atomic subsystems indicated in the Hardware Block Diagram in more detail.

+### Power Supply
+The power supply module shall convert AC power into usable DC voltage for the system components.
+It shall first step down the AC voltage using a transformer and then convert it to DC using an AC/DC converter.
+The regulated DC power shall be distributed via a bus to various modules, including the microcomputer (Raspberry Pi) and the camera module, ensuring they receive the necessary power for operation.

+### Spectrum Analyzer

+### Camera

+### Wi-Fi/RID Receiver

+### Microcomputer (Raspberry Pi)

+### Server/Website
+The server shall receive RF signal data from the spectrum analyzer module and packet information from the Wi-Fi/RF receiver via the Raspberry Pi microcomputer.
+The microcomputer shall process the data and transfer it to the server storage using a file transfer protocol.
+Once stored, the data processing unit shall analyze the information and make it accessible to the police on a private website.
+An intuitive user interface shall allow the police to interact with and interpret the captured data in real time.

 ## Ethical, Professional, and Standards Consideration
 ### Legal Standards